2024 Jo Cline Memorial Lecture

 All our events are free and open to anyone with an interest in astronomy.
 No reservations are necessary.

-No. Since the dome opens to the night air, any heat from inside will escape, and the warm air convecting through the dome opening creates unsteady conditions that distort the views of the objects we observe.
-Therefore, our policy is to try to keep the temperature of the interior of the dome approximately the same temperature as outside.
-So be sure to dress for the conditions.
+No. Because the dome opens to the night air, any heat from inside will escape, and the warm air going through the dome opening creates unsteady conditions that distort the views of the objects we observe.
+Therefore, our policy is to try to keep the temperature of the interior of the dome about the same temperature as outside.
+Be sure to dress for the conditions.

 The observatory is family-friendly.
-Observing the Moon and planets will be an exciting experience for a child with an interest in science.
-Very young kids are fascinated by the Moon, but tend to be overwhelmed by the observatory experience.
+Observing the moon and planets is an exciting experience for children with an interest in science.
+Very young kids are fascinated by the moon but tend to be overwhelmed by the observatory experience.

 Group Visits

-Groups are welcome at our Friday sessions, but we do ask that you let us know well ahead of time if you plan to bring a large group, so that we can try to recruit more volunteers to help with the session.
-Since Friday sessions are open to the public, and there are no limits on the number of attendees (typical sessions average 40+ visitors), a group visiting on a Friday cannot be guaranteed any special attention.
+Groups are welcome at our Friday sessions, but we do ask that you let us know well ahead of time if you plan to bring a large group so that we can try to recruit more volunteers to help with the session.
+Because Friday sessions are open to the public, and there are no limits on the number of attendees (typical sessions average 40-plus visitors), a group visiting on a Friday cannot be guaranteed any special attention.

 Group visits on other nights are possible, typically weeknights.
 Specific availability will depend on the availability of our staff.
 Because of our teaching schedules, daytime visits are usually difficult to accommodate.